 The best start to a strategic advising service is one that:

-• will encourage your client to be engaged and responsive
+- •Will encourage your client to be engaged and responsive

-• allow you to deliver valuable information
+- •Allow you to deliver valuable information

-• is efficient for both you and your client — not time-consuming
+- •Is efficient for both you and your client — not time-consuming

 In addition, you want to be sure that you are proactive, not reactive to your client’s needs.
 Lead the way and develop a roadmap to get ahead of your client’s concerns, questions, and needs.
 You want to be flexible and nimble, but also show that you know exactly what you’re doing.

-These things can all be accomplished with the right introduction or as we like to call it a Kickoff Meeting, but you can name it whatever you’d like.
 There is a purpose behind the name, and 5 key ingredients that make it a valuable way to start your strategic advising relationship.
-We’ll get to all of them, and even give you an agenda at the end, but first, a word about lean planning.
+We’ll get to all of them, and even give you an agenda at the end, but first, a word about growth planning.

-Why Lean Planning is important for advising
+Why growth planning is important for advising

-Lean Planning stems from the principles of Lean Management.
 The concept that systemized work, which removes all unnecessary steps, in a cycle of continuous improvement, is the best way to ensure quality and scale.
-When you apply these principles of quick and continuous refinement to your strategic advising service, you create a steady stream of profit for your firm.The LivePlan Method circle
+When you apply these principles of quick and continuous refinement to your strategic advising service, you create a steady stream of profit for your firm.

 This is because you charge a flat, or value-based fee for your work.
 The more efficient and streamlined you become, the less time you spend on work related to your flat fee, and the more clients you can add.
 That’s how you build revenue, margin, and profit.

-LivePlan is built upon the principles of lean planning: a method of using just enough information to build a plan and forecast.
+LivePlan is built upon the principles of growth planning: a method of using just enough information to build a plan and forecast.
 We bring this concept of lean work to The LivePlan Method for Strategic Advising, our step-by-step process to help you deliver and refine your services.

 The Kickoff Meeting is the first phase of our system, and it sets the tone for everything else.
 Let’s explore each of the elements of the Kickoff Meeting and where your new lean mindset can make a difference.